Last time we addressed the tangible management system activities of leaders. Now… what are the behaviors that leaders practice?

 “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” – Maya Angelou

 People need to know that their leaders stand for their success, individually and collectively.
 They need to see a commitment to winning that calls for a high level of performance from everyone, starting with the leaders.
-A leader’s courage inspires courage from everyone… as will a leader’s lack of courage.
+A leader’s courage inspires courage from everyone… just as a leader’s lack of courage evoke more of that.
 You have to be the first one in the boat.
-And when the boat starts rocking… and it will… people will resonate with mental toughness, what many refer to as grit.
+When the boat starts rocking… and it will… people will resonate with mental toughness, what many refer to as grit.
 We’re fond of the Stockdale Paradox when difficulties arise: retain faith that you will prevail in the end, regardless of the difficulties AND at the same time confront the most brutal facts of your current reality, whatever they might be.

 So as not to ignore the obvious, as important as communications are, your actions need to be in complete alignment with what you said.
 Many corporations invoke integrity, and the very essence of integrity is that you walk-the-talk.
 It always comes down to that.